 Just because you have never experienced racism in America doesn’t mean that it’s not happening.

-Responses in which people argue that because it hasn’t happened to them, so, therefore, it must not be real, silences people of color.
+Responses in which people argue that because it hasn’t happened to them, so, therefore, it must not be real, silence people of color.

 Not being able to relate doesn’t mean that it’s not an issue.